-Animal and Vegan Advocacy Summit 2022
+Animal and Animal Rights Advocacy Summit 2022

 What is AVA?

-I'm sitting in a very large conference room in a hotel just outside Washington DC.
-On stage is Peter Singer, the philosopher behind Animal Liberation, talking about successes in the animal rights movement since the book was published in 1975.
-Shortly before Singer took the stage, he was introduced by Ryuji Chua, the Surge Activsm video producer who just a few months ago sat in front of Trevor Noah and was interviewed about speciesism on The Daily Show.
-In the front rows of the audience, I spot Dr. Melanie Joy, the author of countless books on our relationship with animals and the person who coined and spread the term carnism.
-Not far from her sits Dr. Michael Greger, author of How Not to Die and the person behind nutritionfacts.org.
-Looking around me in the packed room, I can see a myriad of people doing groundbreaking work for animals, people like; Genesis Butler, Seb Alex, Tobias Leenaert, Esther Salomon, Almira Tanner and Naijha Wright-Brown.
-I'm surrounded by thousands of people who are all passionate and working for the same thing: complete animal liberation.
-That's what it's like to be at the Animal and Vegan Advocacy Summit, one of the world's largest animal rights conferences.
+I’m sitting in a huge conference hall at a hotel just outside Washington DC..
+On stage stands Peter Singer, the philosopher behind Animal Liberation, speaking about the successes in the animal rights movement since his book was published in 1975.
+Just before Singer took the stage, he was introduced by Ryuji Chua, Surge Activism the video producer who just months ago sat in front of Trevor Noah and was interviewed about speciesism on The Daily Show.
+In the front rows, I spot Dr. Melanie Joy, author of numerous books on our relationship with animals and the person who coined and popularized the term carnism.
+Not far from her sits Dr. Michael Greger, author of the book How Not to Die and founder of nutritionfacts.orgLooking around the packed hall, I see countless people breaking new ground for animals, such as; Genesis Butler, Seb Alex, Tobias Leenaert, Esther Salomon, Almira Tanner and Naijha Wright-Brown.
+I’m surrounded by thousands of people, all passionate and working toward the same goal: total animal liberation.
+That’s what it’s like at the Animal and Animal Rights Advocacy Summit, one of the world’s largest animal rights conferences.

-There is not going to be one way of reaching animal liberation - there will be thousands!
+"There is not going to be one way of reaching animal liberation - there will be thousands!"

 Highlights